On the fundamental domain of affine Springer fibers: Introduction

+Assuming this conjecture, Goresky, Kottwitz and MacPherson \cite{gkm1} have proved the fundamental lemma of Langlands-Shelstad in the unramified case, i.e. when the torus $T$ splits under an unramified extension of $F$.
+Following the same strategy, but assuming a truncated variant of the purity conjecture, Chaudouard and Laumon \cite{cl} also prove Arthur's weighted fundamental lemma in the unramified case.
+As it will turn out, their variant of the purity conjecture is equivalent to the conjecture \ref{gkmconj1}, see remark \ref{clpurity}.

+Although the fundamental lemma has been proven by Ng\^o \cite{ngo} and the weighted fundamental lemma by Chaudouard and Laumon \cite{cl2}, \cite{cl3}, the purity conjecture remains open except in several particular cases.
+Goresky, Kottwitz and MacPherson \cite{gkm2} have proved it when $\gamma$ is \emph{equivalued}, i.e. the elements $\alpha(\gamma)\in \overline{F}$ have the same valuation for all the roots $\alpha$ of $G_{\overline{F}}$ with respect to $T_{\overline{F}}$.
+Lucarelli \cite{l} constructed an affine paving of $\xx_{\gamma}$ for the unramified elements $\gamma \in \ggl_{3}(F)$, without the equivalued condition.
+Generalising his method in a more conceptual way, we \cite{chen} construct affine pavings of $\xx_{\gamma}$ for the unramified elements $\gamma \in \ggl_{4}(F)$.
+As a side result, we also complete the case of $\gl_{3}$.

+In general, it is expected that $\xx_{\gamma}$ admits a \emph{Hessenberg paving}.
+By the word ``Hessenberg paving'' of an ind-$k$-scheme $X$, we mean an exhaustive increasing filtration $\emptyset\subsetneq X_{1}\subsetneq X_{2}\subsetneq \cdots $ of $X$ by closed complete subschemes $X_{i}$ of finite type over $k$ such that each successive difference $X_{i+1}\backslash X_{i}$ is a disjoint union of iterated affine space bundles over Hessenberg varieties.
+(For the definition of Hessenberg variety, we refer the reader to \cite{gkm2}, \S 2.)
+When $\gamma$ is unramified, we believe that $\xx_{\gamma}$ even admits an affine paving.
+In the special case when $G$ is of type $A$, it seems to us that $\xx_{\gamma}$ always admits affine pavings.

-The affine Springer fibers have a large symmetry group.
-The free abelian group $\Lambda$ generated by $\chi(\ep),\, \chi\in X_{*}(T)$ acts simply and transitively on the irreducible components of $\xx_{\gamma}$.
+One of the difficulties to construct affine pavings is due to the fact that the affine Springer fibers are generally not of finite type.
+But their structure is not completely arbitrary either.
+In fact, they have a large symmetry group.
+The group $T(F)$ acts on $\xx_{\gamma}$ with one of its orbits being dense open in $\xx_{\gamma}$.
+So the free abelian discrete group $\Lambda=\pi_{0}(T(F))$ acts simply and transitively on the irreducible components of $\xx_{\gamma}$.
 It is desirable to use this symmetry to reduce the study of $\xx_{\gamma}$ to that of its irreducible components.
 But the condition of irreducibility is difficult to explore.
 Instead, we construct a fundamental domain $F_{\gamma}$ of $\xx_{\gamma}$ with respect to the action of $\Lambda$, which should be exactly one of the irreducible components of $\xx_{\gamma}$.
-Our first main result is the following: